Find similar products:

 Ultomiris is used to treat adult and children patients 10 kg and over with a disease called paroxysmal nocturnal haemoglobinuria (PNH), including patients untreated with complement inhibitor and patients who have received eculizumab for at least the past 6 months.
 In patients with PNH, the complement system is overactive and attacks their red blood cells, which can lead to low blood counts (anaemia), tiredness, difficulty in functioning, pain, abdominal pain, dark urine, shortness of breath, difficulty swallowing, erectile dysfunction and blood clots.
 By attaching to and blocking the C5 complement protein, this medicine can stop complement proteins from attacking red blood cells and so control symptoms of the disease.

-Ultomiris is also used to treat patients 10 kg and over with a disease affecting the blood system and kidney called atypical haemolytic uremic syndrome (aHUS), including patients untreated with complement inhibitor and patients who have received eculizumab for at least 3 months.
+Ultomiris is also used to treat adult and children patients 10 kg and over with a disease affecting the blood system and kidney called atypical haemolytic uremic syndrome (aHUS), including patients untreated with complement inhibitor and patients who have received eculizumab for at least 3 months.
 In patients with aHUS, their kidneys and blood vessels, including platelets, can be inflamed which can lead to low blood counts (thrombocytopenia and anaemia), reduced or lost kidney function, blood clots, tiredness and difficulty in functioning.
 Ultomiris can block the body’s inflammatory response, and its ability to attack and destroy its own vulnerable blood vessels and so control symptoms of the disease including injury to the kidneys.

-Ultomiris is also used to treat adult patients with a certain type of disease affecting the muscles called generalized Myasthenia Gravis (gMG).
+Ultomiris is also used to treat adult patients with a certain type of disease affecting the muscles called generalised Myasthenia Gravis (gMG).
 In patients with gMG, their muscles can be attacked and damaged by the immune system which can lead to profound muscle weakness, impaired vision and mobility, shortness of breath, extreme fatigue, risk for aspiration, and markedly impaired activities of daily living.
 Ultomiris can block the body’s inflammatory response, and its ability to attack and destroy its own muscles to improve muscle contraction, thereby reducing symptoms of the disease and impact of the disease on the activities of daily living.
 Ultomiris is specifically indicated for patients who remain symptomatic despite treatment with other therapies.

 Ultomiris is also used to treat adult patients with a disease of the central nervous system that mainly affects the optic (eye) nerves and the spinal cord called Neuromyelitis Optica Spectrum Disorder (NMOSD).
 In patients with NMOSD, the optic nerves and spinal cord are attacked and damaged by the immune system working incorrectly, which can lead to loss of sight in one or both eyes, weakness or loss of movement in the legs or arms, painful spasms, loss of feeling, problems with bladder and bowel function and marked difficulties with activities of daily living.
 Ultomiris can block the body’s abnormal immune response, and its ability to attack and destroy its own optic nerves and spinal cord, which reduces the risk of a relapse or attack of NMOSD.